-Stock Market Closes Down 424 Points: Dow Jones Industrial Average Drops For 5th Consecutive Day
+Stock Market Closes Down 424 Points: Dow Jones Industrial Average Drops For Fifth Consecutive Day

 “Earnings have been much better than people have expected, but the reason [the stock market] has not done better is because people are concerned about higher rates and high levels of input costs,” Patrick Spencer, vice chairman of equities at Baird, told the Wall Street Journal.
 “On conference calls, companies are talking about transport costs and commodity costs, and they’re a headwind.”

-Phil Davis of PSW Investments told AFP: “Earnings are good but not great.
+Phil Davis of PSW Investments told AFP, “Earnings are good but not great.
 It’s impossible to live up to the expectations.”

 However, as more companies report earnings over the next few weeks, things could change, said Kate Warne, principal investment strategist at Edward Jones.
 “We could see more response as we get into the heart of earnings season,” Warne said.

-Facebook and Twitter Will Report Earnings This Week
+Facebook And Twitter Will Report Earnings This Week

 Tech juggernauts Facebook and Twitter are both set to report their earnings this week.

 Facebook is expected to post adjusted 1Q earnings of $1.36 per share, up 30 percent from $1.04 last year.
-Facebook’s first-quarter revenue is expected to come in at $11.4 billion — a 43% spike from the year-ago quarter.
+Facebook’s first-quarter revenue is expected to come in at $11.4 billion — a 43 percent spike from the year-ago quarter.

 Similarly, Twitter is expected to report its second consecutive profitable quarter.
 A consensus of analysts estimated Twitter’s first-quarter adjusted earnings at 12 cents a share on revenue of $609 million, up 11 percent from the year-ago quarter.